bcobb/cutesy/README.md

 # Cutesy

-Though the name will likely change seven times before I'm done with this, the intent sure won't.
+Though the name will likely change seven times before I'm done with this, the intent probably won't.
 Cutesy is a, well, _cutesy_ way to get nice, meaningful names for your setters.

 ## Why?